Optimal Spatial Anomaly Detection: Introduction

-In this paper, we develop an anomaly-in-mean model on spatial lattice and propose an innovative double penalised least squares approach for spatial anomaly detection (DPLS-SAD).
-Our anomaly regions are defined as sets of spatial grid points sharing a common mean signal, which differs from that of the baseline region.
-We provide theoretical guarantees for the consistent detection of anomaly regions with complex geometry, e.g., irregular shapes, internal holes, and disconnected components, including recovering their number and locations within an error bound that attains the minimax optimal rate up to a logarithm factor.
-In addition, we address the computational challenges associated with solving the inherently non-convex and NP-hard optimisation problem.
-To this end, we develop a dynamic programming-based search strategy that substantially improves computational efficiency, reducing the complexity from exponential to polynomial in the sample size.
+In this paper, we formally develop an anomaly-in-mean model on spatial lattice and propose an innovative double penalized least squares approach for spatial anomaly detection (DPLS-SAD).
+We provide theoretical guarantees for the consistent detection of anomaly regions with complex geometry, e.g., irregular and nonconvex shapes, internal holes, and disconnected components, including recovering their number and locations within an error bound.
+Moreover, we systematically establish minimax lower bounds via a new Assouad-type argument, which shows that the detection error achieved by DPLS-SAD is rate-optimal up to a logarithmic factor.
+In addition, we examine the necessity of imposing structural restrictions on anomaly regions in the SAD problem by establishing a minimax result over an unrestricted class of anomaly regions, which reveals a trade-off between the geometric flexibility of anomaly regions and the achievable detection rate.
+We further generalize DPLS-SAD to higher-dimensional settings and data with spatial dependence, and demonstrate that it can consistently recover anomaly regions under more complex scenarios.

-The remainder of the paper is organised as follows.
-Section \ref{sec:modelset} introduces the model setup and the new double penalised cost function.
-Section \ref{sec:consistency} establishes theoretical guarantees for DPLS-SAD, followed by minimax optimal localisation rate analysis in Section \ref{sec:minimax}.
-Section \ref{sec:extend} extends our spatial anomaly detection problem to more general settings, including multi-dimensional and spatially dependent data.
-Sections \ref{sec:algorithm} and \ref{sec:sim} present the proposed algorithm and simulation studies.
-Section \ref{sec:realdata} applies our method to detect marine heatwave events (MHW) from the sea surface temperature (SST) data provided by the European Space Agency.
-Additional simulation results and technical proofs are deferred to the Supplementary Material.
+The remainder of the paper is organized as follows.
+Section \ref{sec:modelset} introduces the SAD model setup and the proposed double penalized cost detection approach DPLS-SAD.
+Section \ref{sec:consistency} establishes theoretical guarantees for DPLS-SAD, followed by a minimax optimal localization rate analysis in Section \ref{sec:minimax}.
+Section \ref{sec:extend} extends our SAD problem to more general settings, including higher-dimensional and spatially dependent data.
+In Section~\ref{sec:sim}, we present the simulation studies, and Section \ref{sec:realdata} applies our method to detect marine heatwave (MHW) events from the sea surface temperature (SST) data provided by the European Space Agency.
+Computational algorithms, additional simulation results, and technical proofs are deferred to the Supplementary Material.